trevor-makes/avr-dram-tester/README.md

 Use the [PlatformIO](https://platformio.org/) plugin for [VSCode](https://code.visualstudio.com/).

 Open the project folder with VSCode, select the environment for your board (`nano`, `oldnano`, `uno`), and click `Upload`.

+See [this video](https://www.youtube.com/watch?v=nlE2203Q3XI) for help building with PlatformIO.

 Distributed under the [MIT license](LICENSE.txt)